mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

    <!--internal video recording, animation speed none, zoom 1.3x-->

-The ``mib`` module (management information base) displays information about the node's status in the network, e.g. MAC address, association state, whether or not it's using QoS, etc. It also displays information about the mode, i.e. infrastructure or ad hoc, station or access point.
+The ``mib`` module (management information base) is a submodule of :ned:`Ieee80211Interface`, and displays information about the node's status in the network, e.g. MAC address, association state, whether or not it's using QoS, etc. It also displays information about the mode, i.e. infrastructure or ad hoc, station or access point.

 To verify that the correct management type is configured, see the ``mib`` module's display string by going into the host's or access point's wireless interface module;